workingDog/scalakml/README.md

 I've used scala 2.10.0 and java 1.7.0_11 SDK, with IntelliJ IDEA 12.

-----> TESTING IS YET TO BE DONE.
+----> NO TESTING HAS BEEN DONE, THE LIBRARY IS NOT YET READY.

 Ringo Wathelet